-Celgosivir is a host targeted glucosidase inhibitor that was developed separately by other sponsors for HIV then for hepatitis C.47 Celgosivir was abandoned after completion of Phase II clinical trials involving 700+ patients, because other antivirals in development at the time had superior activity.
-Development of Celgosivir was initiated independently by the National University of Singapore for dengue fever.
-A clinical study confirmed its safety, but did not determine if the observed trend towards lower viral load was statistically significant.48 Celgosivir (as with other dengue antivirals) has diminished activity to cure dengue infections in animal models when administered after animals become symptomatic.
-For Celgosivir, this problem was addressed by administering the same dose of drug split into four doses per day rather than one or two doses per day.49 This observation led to the filing and approval of a patent related to dengue, which we licensed from the National University of Singapore.
+Celgosivir is a host targeted glucosidase inhibitor that was developed separately by other sponsors for HIV then for hepatitis C.57 The sponsors abandoned Celgosivir after completion of Phase II clinical trials involving 700+ patients, because other antivirals in development at the time had superior activity.
+The National University of Singapore initiated development of Celgosivir independently for dengue fever.
+A clinical study, conducted in Singapore, and the results of which were accepted for publication in the peer-reviewed journal Lancet Infectious Diseases, confirmed its safety but the observed reduction in viral load was lower than what the study was powered to detect.58 Celgosivir (as with other dengue antivirals) exhibits greater capacity to cure dengue infections in animal models when administered prior to symptom onset compared to post-symptom onset.
+In animal models, this problem can be addressed for Celgosivir, by administering the same dose of drug split into four doses per day rather than two doses per day (as was the case in the Singapore.

-Earlier in our history, we, in partnership with the National University of Singapore, and Singapore General Hospital, were successful in securing a grant from the government of Singapore for a follow-on clinical trial, but was unable at that time to raise matching private sector funding.
+Additional clinical studies would be required to prove that such a 4x daily dosing regimen would be safe and effective in dengue patients to regulators' satisfaction.
+To that end, earlier in our history, we, in partnership with the National University of Singapore, and Singapore General Hospital, successfully secured a grant from the government of Singapore for a follow-on clinical trial, but were unable at that time to raise matching private sector funding.
 We concluded as a result that development of repositioned molecules for dengue, solely and without simultaneous development for other therapeutic use, despite substantial morbidity and mortality in tropical countries, was an effort best suited for philanthropic entities.
 Accordingly, during the pandemic, we undertook an effort (in partnership with NIH's Division of Microbiology and Infectious Diseases program and Florida State University) to determine whether Celgosivir might be more broadly useful for respiratory diseases that have impact in both tropical and temperate countries.
 Preliminary data suggest Celgosivir inhibits the replication of the virus that causes COVID-19 (SARS-CoV-2) in cell culture, and the RSV virus in cell culture and animals.
 We have filed and/or licensed patents in relation to Celgosivir for these other viruses as we believe there is potential applications to fight respiratory diseases that might have more commercial viability than historical development of Celgosivir to combat dengue fever.